 Known issues on early Framework Laptops

 - Touchpad rubbing when clicked - Very early in production of Batch 1, we found that the active alignment fixture that optically centers the Touchpad glass on the Touchpad PCB wasn’t tuned well, allowing the glass to be slightly off-center on some number of units.
 We quickly added an inspection step to ensure that Touchpads would get rejected if there was insufficient gap along the bottom edge.
 We’ve gotten a field report of a user seeing this issue on a unit from before we added the extra check, and have supplied a replacement Input Cover.
+If you are seeing rubbing on your non-Batch 1 unit, try the instructions in the Touchpad Rubbing Fix Guide.

 - Touchpad physical click not registering - We’re actively working on finding the root cause of this issue, but we believe a small number of Touchpads have an assembly issue on the tactile dome switch that results in it having high electrical resistance, preventing clicks from registering.
 Pressing the bottom center of the touchpad firmly a few times has resolved the issue in some cases.